 Large diameter hailstones can cause severe damage to crops, tree foliage, cars, aircraft, and sometimes buildings (roofs and windows).
 Damage is often greater if strong winds cause the hailstones to move horizontally as they fall.
 Most humans are smart enough not to be outside during a hail storm, so deaths due to hail in North America are rare, but animals can be killed.
-Indoors is the safest place for people to be in a hail storm, although inside a metalroofed vehicle is also relatively safe (but stay away from the front and rear windows, which can break).
+Indoors is the safest place for people in a hail storm, although inside a metal-roofed vehicle is also relatively safe.
+Stay away from windows, which can break.

 The terminal fall velocity of hail increases with hailstone size, and can reach magnitudes greater than 50 m s-1 for large hailstones.
 An equation for hailstone terminal velocity was given in the Precipitation chapter, and a graph of it is shown here in Fig. 15.4.
-Hailstones have different shapes (smooth and round vs. irregular shaped with protuberances) and densities (average is $\rho{ice} = 900$ kg m-3, but varies depending on the amount of air bubbles).
+Hailstones have different shapes (smooth and round vs. irregular shaped with protuberances) and densities (average ρ{ice} is 900 kg m-3, but this varies depending on the amount of air bubbles).
 This causes a range of air drags (0.4 to 0.8, with average 0.55) and a corresponding range of terminal fall speeds.
 Hailstones that form in the updraft vault region of a supercell thunderstorm are so heavy that most fall immediately adjacent to the vault (Fig. 15.5).